wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [GitHub](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [GitHub](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= v13.2.4 - **.05.2022 =
+* Added: Added device type & device model meta box in Overview!
+* Improvement: The WP-CLI commands is enabled by default and remove Its tab from Settings page
+* Improvement: Moved out "Top Referring" & "Online Users" from Overview side to right column

 = v13.2.3 - 12.05.2022 =
 * Bugfix: Rendering the email reporting with HTML tags has been fixed
 * Bugfix: The browser version issue has been fixed